google/zetasql/docs/query-syntax.md

 Field paths in the `FROM` clause must end in an array or a repeated field.
-In addition, field paths cannot contain arrays or repeated fields before the end of the path.
+In addition, field paths can't contain arrays or repeated fields before the end of the path.
 For example, the path `array_column.some_array.some_array_field` is invalid because it contains an array before the end of the path.

-Note: If a path has only one name, it is interpreted as a table.
+Note: If a path has only one name, it's interpreted as a table.
 To work around this, wrap the path using `UNNEST`, or use the fully-qualified path.

-Note: If a path has more than one name, and it matches a field name, it is interpreted as a field name.
+Note: If a path has more than one name, and it matches a field name, it's interpreted as a field name.
 To force the path to be interpreted as a table name, wrap the path using <code>`</code>.

 #### `unnest_operator`